 $ ./rebar3 compile

-To generate full MongooseIM release (with mysql, pgsql or other deps):
+To generate a full MongooseIM release (i.e. an executable with mysql, pgsql or other dependencies):

 $ make rel

-If more advanced release is required (with some specific db support only, f.e. mysql or pgsql) or you want to set
+If a more advanced release is required (with only specific DB support, e.g. mysql or pgsql) or you want to set the

 user for the installation script please refer to the release configuration page in our documentation.